beatricefranzolini/DPalg/README.md

 ## Citation
 Please cite the following publication if you use this repository in your research:

 [Franzolini, B.](https://beatricefranzolini.github.io/) & [Gaffi, F.](https://francescogaffi.github.io/), (2026).
-Complexity bounds for Dirichlet process slice samplers.
-ArXiv
+Complexity bounds for Dirichlet process slice samplers. arXiv:2602.00878

 ## Contents